rayms/rayms.github.io/_posts/2015-02-28-election-observers.md

 ![fraud_mentions.jpeg]({{site.baseurl}}/img/fraud_mentions.jpeg)

 There are relatively few references to fraud in almost two decades worth of reports.
-But there were two years where mentions of fraud were quite high, in 2009, 2010, and 2014.
+But there were three years where mentions of fraud were quite high, in 2009, 2010, and 2014.
 What elections might have contributed to this?

 ````r
 # A tibble: 153 x 3